tugboat/pakyow-web/posts/2011-11-21-zero_seven.md

 [Read more about Data Binding &rarr;](/manual#section_8.3)

-This also lead to a subtle change in how Binders are declared.
+This also led to a subtle change in how Binders are declared.
 In 0.6.*, a binder was declared for an object type:

     ruby:
     class PersonBinder < Pakyow::Presenter::Binder